Petratype/norwegian-flashcards/README.md

 This is the **first version** of a work-in-progress app, only the basics.
 The goal is to create a tool that helps memorize Norwegian vocabulary, with plans to add more categories and functionalities in the future.

-Inspired by my own learning, this app is designed to help me practice and remember words that are harder to memorize — and maybe others can find it useful too.
+Inspired by my own learning, this app is designed to help me practice and remember words that are harder for me to memorize.
+But for now it only has some basic categories while i work on building a stronger structure to support a more complex level.
+I wish this app helps me with my own learning and maybe, hopefuly, others can find it useful too.

 ---